 - 3.1 We base our teaching and learning style in RE on the key principle that good teaching in RE allows children both to learn about and from religious traditions and to reflect on what the religious ideas and concepts mean to them.
-This is done through using a window to learn about a religion and a mirror to reflect upon and learn from the religion.
 Our teaching enables children to extend their own sense of values and promotes their spiritual growth and development.
-We encourage children to think about their own views and values in relation to the themes and topics studied in the RE curriculum. - Our teaching and learning styles in RE enable children to build on their own experiences and extend their knowledge and understanding of religious traditions.
+We encourage children to think about their own views and values in relation to the themes and topics studied in the RE curriculum. - 3.2 Our teaching and learning styles in RE enable children to build on their own experiences and extend their knowledge and understanding of religious traditions.
 We use their experiences at religious festivals such as Easter, Diwali, Passover etc. to develop their religious thinking.
 Where possible we organise visits to local places of worship and invite representatives of local religious groups to come into school and talk to the children.
 Teachers are encouraged to extend their own knowledge and understanding through relevant inset opportunities.
 They also use a variety of teaching methods to engage the different learning styles that the children will have. - 3.3 Children carry out research into religious topics.
 They study particular religious faiths and also compare the religious views of different faith groups on topics such as rites of passage or festivals.
 Children discuss religious and moral issues using computers and working individually or in groups.
-Sometimes they prepare presentations and share these with other members of the school community in assemblies. - 3.4 We recognise the fact that all classes in our school have children of widely differing abilities, and so we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
-We achieve this in a variety of ways, for example, by: - setting common tasks which are open-ended and can have a variety of responses; - setting tasks of increasing difficulty (we do not expect all children to complete all tasks);
+Sometimes they prepare presentations and share these with other members of the school community in collective worship. - 3.4 We recognise the fact that all classes in our school have children of widely differing abilities, and so we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
+We achieve this in a variety of ways, for example, by: - setting common tasks which are open-ended and can have a variety of responses; - setting tasks of increasing difficulty (we do not expect all children to complete all tasks); - setting extension tasks and questions for the more able children.